briansegs/travel-app/readme.md

 * **Webpack**

 ### Development Setup
-1. **Download the project locally:**
+**1. Download the project locally:**
 ```
 git clone https://github.com/briansegs/travel-app
 ```

-2. **Create an empty repository in your Github account online.
+**2. Create an empty repository in your Github account online.
 To change the remote repository path in your local repository, use the commands below:**
 ```
 git remote -v
 git remote remove origin